Festo-se/cyclonedx-editor-validator/docs/available_commands.md

                 "name": "web-framework",
                 "group": "org.acme",
                 # It is also possible to provide a wildcard for the version
-                # if the version is set to "*" the version will be ignored
+                # if the version is set to "*" all versions of the specified schema are passed
-                "version": "*",
+                "version_range": "vers:pypi/*",
             },
                 "set": {"copyright": "1990 Acme Inc"},
         },